“Don’t tell me it’s a sin to be in love with her instead of him.”

 Recently, Ellen Page came out of the closet as Elliot Page and has received nothing but love and support.
 This redirects our attention to the lack of trans characters in Hollywood.
 By incorporating bisexual and lesbian characters in teen dramas, trans characters still remain marginalised.
 Sure, we have come a long way, but a lot more needs to be done.
 Employing people of the LGBTQ+ community to be a part of the crew is also an important step.
 They must not be shunned away from due to their non-normative preferences.
 Employment must be granted to all irrespective of what sexuality or gender they identify with if at all any.

-None of the film production houses is willing to take the chance.
+It appears that a large proportion of the film production houses remain unwilling to take the chance.
 The posts during Pride month and seeing the directors and actors extending support to the community somehow feels phoney.
 Why do it if you don’t mean it?
 Homosexuality seems to be restricted within the bounds of fanfiction.
-Teenage girls write queer erotica in the darkness of their bedrooms and upload it to sites which are probably a taboo.
+Teenage girls write queer erotica in the darkness of their bedrooms and upload it to sites that are incorrectly labelled as taboo.
 Why can we not normalise these relationships?
 Years ago, people of colour, irrespective of their sexuality, were marginalised.
 Now, the hierarchy seems to be present in the community where white men gain the upper hand over others.
-To produce a film like that of Portrait of a Lady on Fire or Matthias and Maxime, Hollywood has to shed off its conservativeness and transphobia which they perpetrate under a fake masquerade of allyship.
+To produce a film like that of Portrait of a Lady on Fire or Matthias and Maxime, Hollywood has to shed its conservative ideals and transphobia which they perpetrate under a fake masquerade of allyship.
 To be a true ally, provide economic support, not mere Instagram posts.

-Moreover, why not provide support to them in reality by employing more people from the community which would render them financial independence.
-Understandably, a lot of film houses are concerned about censorship.
-A lot of countries have been known to ban and/or delete scenes that explicitly portray homoeroticism.
+Moreover, why not provide support to them in reality by employing more people from the community which would render them financial independence?
+Understandably, a large portion of film houses are concerned about censorship.
+Many countries have been known to ban and/or delete scenes that explicitly portray homoeroticism.
 Normalising homosexuality is prevented by religious fanaticism, irrational dogmatic beliefs as well as lack of acceptance.
 They despise the other.
-Films represent the society and similarly Hollywood, too, plays its fair share in discrimination.
+Films represent society and similarly Hollywood, too, plays its fair share in discrimination.
 Remember how Ellen DeGeneres faced backlash in her initial days?
 Remember how Neil Patrick Harris did not move past playing his fair share in TV roles?
 Why did Jim Parsons not get to play a gay Sheldon?